Drone advances in Ukraine could bring dawn of killer robots | Technology

 Ukrainian military leaders currently prohibit the use of fully independent lethal weapons, although that could change, he said.

-Without a great deal of trouble, Ukraine could make its semi-autonomous weaponised drones fully independent in order to better survive battlefield jamming, their Western manufacturers say.
+Without a great deal of trouble, Ukraine could make its semi-autonomous weaponized drones fully independent in order to better survive battlefield jamming, their Western manufacturers say.

 Those drones include the US-made Switchblade 600 and the Polish Warmate, which both currently require a human to choose targets over a live video feed.
 AI finishes the job.
 The drones, technically known as “loitering munitions,” can hover for minutes over a target, awaiting a clean shot.